dualSTAKE Overview

 The intent behind upgradability is to evolve dualSTAKE with more features, such as support for new AMMs, multiple node runners, etc.

 Code upgrades can change the rules of the system, as well as set funds in jeopardy.
-For this reason, code upgrades are time-delayed by 2 weeks, and the Myth Finance team will present the upgraded code in advance.
+For this reason, code upgrades are time-delayed by 1 week, and the Myth Finance team will present the upgraded code in advance.
 The integrity of the (scheduled) upgrade will be guaranteed via cryptographic hashes - which means that we will be bound to upgrade only to the version we present.

 As a user, you can protest a scheduled upgrade with your dualSTAKE tokens: